titicaca/spark-iforest/README.md

 ## Requirements

-Spark-iForest is built on Spark 2.1.1 or later version.
+Spark-iForest is built on Spark 2.4.0 or later version.

-## Build From Source

-`mvn clean package`

-## Install python package pyspark-iforest
-See [pyspark-iforest](https://github.com/titicaca/spark-iforest/blob/master/python/README.md), only available for spark 2.4.0 or later.

 ## Licenses